SW-Retail/rest-api/README.md

 ```
 $api=new mySWRestAPI('mycloud','swretail','password');
 ```
+and basically you are good to go.

-## lookup an article id when you only have a barcode
+## Lookup an article id when you only have a barcode
 ```
 print_r($api->articleIDfromBarcode(139735));
 ```